 Supplies from Domestic Tariff Area (DTA) to EOUs are considered deemed exports and Indian suppliers can claim benefits of deemed exports.
-In addition, foreign investment up to 100% is allowed, subject to sectoral norms.
+In addition, foreign investment up to 100% (one hundred percent) is allowed, subject to sectoral norms.

-FAQs relating to GST implication on EOUs1
+FAQs relating to GST implication on EOUs